Legal Studies (LGST) 331

 - Unit 14: Enforcement of Tribunal Decisions

-To receive credit for LGST 331, you must complete all of the assignments, achieve a mark of at least 50 percent on the final examination, and obtain a course composite grade of at least "D" (50 percent).
-The weighting of the composite grade is as follows:
+To receive credit LGST 331, you must complete and submit all of the assignments and write the final exam.
+You must achieve a minimum grade of D (50 percent) on the final exam and an overall grade of at least D (50 percent) for the course.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Nastasi, L., Pressman, D., & Swaigen, J. (2020).
 Administrative Law: Principles and Advocacy (4th ed.).
 Emond Montgomery Publications.

 All other materials are available online.

 Challenge for Credit Overview